nexxtway/rainbow-cloud-functions/README.md

 ## Development

 1. `yarn bootstrap`
     1. Since we are using yarn workspaces this command will install the dependencies of the root folder and go into all package’s root folders and execute yarn install.
-It doesn’t make much sense to invoke lerna bootstrap since it just calls yarn install itself.

 _If you want to run command in a specific package:_